 All exams must be the sole work of the individual student.
+Students may not consult or share information with anyone (other than their professor) during the exams.

 Violations of these standards may result in all participating students failing the course and being remanded to the discipline committee for further action.